Skip to content Skip to footer

 “One of our earliest and longest-serving activists, Rich Pfeiffer made history as he gave our community decades of committed, effective service,” said Art Johnston, Sidetrack co-owner and co-founder of Equality Illinois.

-Pfeiffer watched Chicago’s first-ever parade in 1970, was a volunteer marshal at the second, third and fourth parades, and he volunteered to be the coordinator at the fifth parade in 1974 when he formed PRIDEChicago.
+Pfeiffer watched Chicago’s first-ever parade in 1970, was a volunteer marshal at the second, third and fourth parades, and he volunteered to be the coordinator at the fifth parade in 1974.
 He held the title of Parade Coordinator through 2019.

 Pfeiffer’s husband of nearly 48 years, Tim Frye, assumed leadership of the parade and continues as coordinator in 2024.